tommyrharper/bank-tech-test/README.md

 Next I have to refactor ```account.rb``` to use two new classes, while maintaining test coverage and maintaining dependency of all classes.

  - I adjusted the methods to use ```statement.rb``` and ```transaction.rb``` and it worked first time!
 That is the pay off from good, clear planning.
 Amazing!

+Then I refactored all the the classes to work harmoniously in the most elegant and simple way possible.